ANYANTUDRE/Audio-Transformers-Hugging-Face/1. Working with audio data/Working with audio data.md

 The model’s feature extractor class takes care of transforming raw audio data to the format that the model expects.
 However, many tasks involving audio are multimodal, e.g. speech recognition.
 In such cases 🤗 Transformers also offer model-specific tokenizers to process the text inputs.

-You can load the feature extractor and tokenizer for Whisper and other multimodal models separately, or you can load both via a so-called processor.
+You can load the feature extractor and tokenizer for Whisper and other multimodal models separately, or you can load both via a so-called **processor**.
 To make things even simpler, use AutoProcessor to load a model’s feature extractor and processor from a checkpoint, like this:

 ```python
 from transformers import AutoProcessor